amanda-ng518/amanda-ng518.github.io/_portfolio/research_project-4.md

 ROP Research Student, University of Toronto COBWEB lab'
 collection: portfolio
 ---
-**Abstract**
-<br>Decreasing fertility rates are a great threat to industrialized nations and it remains
-to be seen which actions are suitable to address this problem long-term.
+Decreasing fertility rates are a great threat to industrialized nations and it remains to be seen which actions are suitable to address this problem long-term.
 COBWEB, an agent-based modeling software, was used to simulate how decreasing fertility and aging would affect an arbitrary country if no preventive measures were taken.
 Additionally, the